Article

-Why Construction Loan Compliance Problems Only Show Up During Exams
+Construction Loan Compliance: Why Problems Surface During Exams

 Compliance failures and construction loan issues develop long before an exam begins.
 The regulatory process simply applies a level of scrutiny that many internal systems aren’t built to withstand.